 There are a number of products available today designed specifically to take the pain out this “extraction” of data.
-These “data-piping” tools allow you to connect to a myriad of cloud based services and datasource, extract data in near real-time, map and transform the data, and then move it to a cloud-based data store (which is the next “layer” in our modern data stack).
+These “data-piping” tools allow you to connect to a myriad of cloud-based services and data sources, extract data in real-time, map and transform this data, and then move it to a cloud-based data store (which is the next “layer” in our modern data stack).

 2. Tools to Help You ‘Store the Data’

 Once you’ve got your data, you need to keep it somewhere in the cloud where you can continue to add additional or updated data as it comes in.
 Over the past 8 years, the commercial sector’s focus on big data and data processing has had a huge impact on the availability and affordability of cloud data warehousing.
 What used to be expensive and hard to set up and manage is now much easier and affordable.

 3. Tools to Help You ‘Model the Data’

 Once you’ve been able to centralize and store your data, you are now ready to put it into a format that’s going to allow you to start answering the questions your organization is asking.
 A modern data platform provides analysts at your organizations with tools that let you define data dimensions, measures, calculations and aggregates that can be shared by your entire organization for querying and exploring.